Get the great taste of homemade jam without all the refined white sugar. Just a little bit of honey does the trick — no one will know the difference!

 Yes, we drink huge quantities of water.

-BUT, we also enjoy cake, cookies, ice cream, and even candy every day as well!
+BUT, we also enjoy cake, cookies, ice cream, and candy as well!

 Not only can this recipe be completely sugar-free, but it also works well with just a bit of honey (for those of us who like our jam a little sweeter).